arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 ![Flash Memory Usage - Arduino Portenta H7 (ABX00042) [ARM]](assets/arm_portentah7.png)

-Each image of Arduino IDE is based of three different Arduino boards, one based on AVR and the other two based of ARM architecture.
+Each image of Arduino IDE is based of selected three different Arduino boards, in which one is based on AVR and the other two is based of ARM architecture.
 The compiler will output a log where how much Flash resource is used when uploading the code.

-The purpose of three images for different boards is to how that for each Arduino board family, the output log format is little different from one another; but it will show you the required information regarding the code that is to be uploaded to the board.
+The purpose of these three images for different boards is to show that for each Arduino board family, the output log format is little different from one another; but it will show you the memory consumption information regarding the uploaded code.

-***If it is required to handle the Flash memory within the code, please read more about in [this](https://docs.arduino.cc/tutorials/portenta-h7-lite/por-ard-flash) using Arduino Portenta H7***
+***If it is required to handle the Flash memory within high level code, please read more about in [this](https://docs.arduino.cc/tutorials/portenta-h7-lite/por-ard-flash) using Arduino Portenta H7***

 ### SRAM Memory Measurement

-The code may upload and run.
+The code may compile, upload and run.
 However, there may be situations in which the program will suffer from sudden operation halt.
-Moments like this can be due to memory resource hogging.
+Thys type of issues are likely due to memory resource hogging or not enough memory to allocate.
 To solve this, it will require to understand in which sector of the code, the memory demand is going beyond the available resources.
-Following code fragment will help you measure the SRAM usage while the code is running.
+Following code fragment will help you measure the SRAM usage at a high level code.

 ```cpp
 void display_freeram(){